tapanalyticstoolkit/spark-tensorflow-connector/README.md

 # spark-tensorflow-connector

-This directory contains a examples of integrating [Apache Spark](http://spark.apache.org/) with tensorflow.
-This module provides importing TFRecords as SQL DataFrame and exporting DataFrame as TFRecords.
+This repo contains an example showing how to integrate [Apache Spark](http://spark.apache.org/) with TensorFlow.
+The example implements importing TFRecords as SQL DataFrame and exporting DataFrame as TFRecords.

+## What's new

+This is the initial release of the `spark-tensorflow-connector` repo.

+## Known issues

+None.

 ## Prerequisites